iionly/celebrations/celebrations/README.txt

 Changelog:

+Changes for release 1.9.4 (by iionly)

+- Same as for version 1.8.4 for Elgg 1.9.

+Changes for release 1.8.4 (by iionly)

+- Layout adjustments (breadcrumps and title section) to better match the typical Elgg page layout,
+- Usage of ElggBatch'es in function user_celebrations() to avoid memory issues on larger sites (long-time goal is complete rewrite of this function).
+- Widget urls (in title) added forwarding to celebrations page (requires Widget Manager plugin).

 Changes for release 1.9.3.1 (by iionly)

 - Fix of deprecated usage of getFriends() function on Elgg 1.9.

 Changes for release 1.9.3 (by iionly)

 - Includes fixes of Celebrations version 1.9.3 with the necessary adaptions for Elgg 1.9,
 - Fix of a deprecation issue on Elgg 1.9 on using the 'login', 'user' event which has now be change to the 'login:after', 'user' evnt.